Htet-1aung/FP23-Final-Exam_Memory_Game/README.md

 ## What is Game Memory?

-Game Memory, also known as 'Concentration', is a popular card matching game.
+Game Memory, also known as "Concentration", is a popular card matching game.
 The objective is to find all pairs of matching cards by flipping them over two at a time.
 The game tests your memory and concentration skills.

 ## How does it work and what are its rules?